vivekbhr/advOmics_course/week2_projects/Project_1-2_sortChIC.md

  - The data is available from figshare, using this link: https://figshare.com/s/31c3d4676830a614d886.
 Have a look at the data description on figshare for more details about the files.

- - Download the .loom file named with your selected hPTM (in case of H3K4me1, the file is `scCounts_genebodies_k4me1.loom`)
+ - Download the .loom/.h5ad file named with your selected hPTM (in case of H3K4me1, the file is `scCounts_genebodies_k4me1.loom`)

  - Follow the [sortChIC data analysis tutorial from sincei](https://sincei.readthedocs.io/en/latest/content/tutorials/sincei_tutorial_sortChIC.html) (step 4 onward) to filter and cluster the cells using the gene-body signal of the selected hPTM.

- - After clustering, load the clustered .loom file in python, and apply the T-test in scanpy to find the top genes per cluster.
-Annotate clusters based on the top genes (compared to those shown in the sortChIC manuscript)
+ - After clustering, load the clustered .loom/.h5ad file in python, and apply the T-test in scanpy to find the top genes per cluster.
+Look at the description of [anndata file format](https://anndata.readthedocs.io/en/stable/tutorials/notebooks/getting-started.html) to understand how to work with and extract information from this object.
+Since you start from raw counts, you need to first normalize and log-transform your data.
+Have a look at the [normalization](https://scanpy.readthedocs.io/en/stable/tutorials/basics/clustering.html#normalization) and [marker gene set]((https://scanpy.readthedocs.io/en/stable/tutorials/basics/clustering.html#differentially-expressed-genes-as-markers) steps from the scanpy manual for this analysis.
+Annotate clusters based on the top genes (compared to those shown in the sortChIC manuscript).

  - You can use the file `allgenes_symbols_biotypes.tsv` to find the gene symbols corresponding to the ensembl gene IDs indicated in the top regions of your clusters.
 Hopefully the top ~20 gene list have some of the same genes are the authors show in Fig 2.